-Steve Bannon wanted to infiltrate Facebook before the election
+Steve Bannon wanted to infiltrate Facebook before the election - The future of business

 It’s unclear what happened beyond these messages.
 One of the people included in the email thread said that it seemed difficult for Breitbart to do it “quietly without [Facebook] becoming aware of efforts.”
 The news comes amid growing awareness of how Facebook’s ad platform is being used as a tool for foreign meddling.
 Barack Obama, for instance, reportedly took Mark Zuckerberg aside last year to warn him about how Facebook was being used to spread misinformation.
 Zuckerberg reportedly played down Obama’s warnings.

 Whether or not Bannon and Breitbart decided to infiltrate the company, this latest Bannon tidbit does illustrate how important he thought Facebook to be.
-You can read the full BuzzFeed News writeup here.CGW
+You can read the full BuzzFeed News write-up here.CGW